It’s the big one! Who are the best drummers ever?! We have our favourites and as we love drumming we’re wading on with our selection.

 But he was just an exciting drummer to listen to, erupting into songs in thunderous fashion when required.
 But also having a subtle touch, such as on tracks like Future Days, Turtles Have Short Legs, and Dizzy Dizzy.

-That is quite ridiculous.
-The result of this is he remains the most underrated (or most ignored) drummer in history.
+That’s quite ridiculous; he remains the most underrated (or most ignored) genius drummers in history.

-But we think it’s important to remember his legacy (he died in January 2017), as his genius is almost unmatched.
+The result is it’s essential to remember his legacy (he died in January 2017), as his genius is almost unmatched.